 The best summer squash soup recipe.
 Creamy, silky smooth, and loaded with the flavors of summer.
 This soup is a great way to use up an abundance of summer squash.
 This soup is a simple recipe, best made with in-season yellow squash.
-Just like with our chilled peach soup, we kept things simple to let the summer squash shine!
+Just like with my chilled peach soup, I kept things simple to let the summer squash shine!

 This post may include affiliate links.
 Please read my disclosure policy.

 It only takes a few easy ingredients.
-And like our cream of celery soup, we use a potato to thicken the soup.
-By pureeing the potato, we are giving the soup body while still keeping it gluten and dairy-free.
+And like my corn bisque and cream of celery soup, I use a potato to thicken the soup.
+By pureeing the potato, you are giving the soup body while still keeping it gluten and dairy-free.

 🧾Ingredients and Substitutions